10 March, 2020

-Regular meetings of all team members both for the sake of completing tasks and sharing knowledge.
+Regular meetings of all team members both for the sake of completing tasks and sharing knowledge created as part of the project.
 The meetings should feel safe and give everyone a chance to speak up.
 Don’t ever leave anyone’s question unanswered.
 If you don’t know the answer, inform them that you’re going to try find it and return with it later.

 It’s vital that everyone understands their role in the project.
 A meeting outside of the work context can also be a good way to improve the atmosphere in the team.